hugeandbulk/rumor/Erdős–Rényi-model/readme.md

 What is the formula for random generator?

 You can also generate a random number between two numbers.
 The formula is =RAND()*(b−a)+a.
 If you want a number between 20 and 60 — where a is the lower bound value and b is the upper bound value — the formula would be =RAND()*(60−20)+20.

+What is the minimum spanning tree?

+That is, it is a spanning tree whose sum of edge weights is as small as possible.
+More generally, any edge-weighted undirected graph (not necessarily connected) has a minimum spanning forest, which is a union of the minimum spanning trees for its connected components.